Effective Adapting to Life

 Adaptations Automatic and Unconscious

 Most adaptations have quietly operated beneath consciousness, unaware of their presence they work magic and never are challenged.
-While we will never eradicate unconscious mechanisms, we can bring some to light and limit their interference with our desired futures, slowly transforming our adaptive style to bless our lives.
+While we will never eradicate unconscious mechanisms, we can bring some of the operations to the light and limit their interference with desired futures, slowly transforming our adaptive style to bless our lives.

 This demands greater awareness.
 We no longer can move on an automatic mode, crashing into experience, feeling intense emotions and allowing the mind to adapt as it always has—unconscious living.
 Improvement requires some knowledge if what it is we are looking for.
 What adaptations do people typically employ and what are their strengths and weaknesses?
 Where do we challenge and where do we simply allow the protective mechanism to work its magic and make life more palatable?